 Hugh is an experienced consultant on all types of pension schemes, acting as Scheme Actuary, corporate adviser and independent trustee.
 He also has a key management role within Spence and Partners and industry roles with the Society of Pension Professionals (SPP) and Association of Consulting Actuaries (ACA).

 Hugh joined Spence in April 2016 having held a variety of senior roles in several major pension consultancies since 1989, including the role of Chief Actuary.
-He is the President of the SPP.
+He is the immediate Past President of the SPP.
 Hugh has also sat on the Main Committee of the ACA and chairs the ACA's Defined Contribution Committee.
 He has been a regular commentator in the press on pension issues.

 Margaret is a Pensions Professional and experienced Non-Executive Director, focused on good outcomes and high-quality services that don't cost the earth.

 Her voluntary roles are various.
-She is President and immediate past Chairman of the Pensions Administration Standards Association and also Chair of the Monitoring Board on Incentive Exercises and chairs the Pension Liberation Industry Group that developed the Combating Pension Scams Code of Good Practice.
-She is a Governor and member of the Council of the Pensions Policy Institute and is a Fellow and former Vice President of the PMI as well as Fellow and past Chairman of The Pensions Advisory Service.
+She is President and immediate past Chairman of the Pensions Administration Standards Association and is Chair of the Monitoring Board on Incentive Exercises and also Chair of the Pension Scams Industry Group, saving as much as £250 million of individual pension savings from scammers.
+She is a Governor and Member of the Council of the Pensions Policy Institute and is a Fellow and former Vice President of the PMI as well as Fellow and past Chairman of The Pensions Advisory Service.
 She is a member of the Pensions Advice Taskforce set up by the PFS to improve ethical standards in transfers advice through a Code of Good Practice and serves on the Advisory Board of the Transparency Taskforce.
 Margaret was an independent member of the Steering Group for the HM Treasury Pensions Dashboard prototype project and continues to advise DWP on the topic.